genilab/genilab.github.io/EXERCISES.md

 Resources:

+* [Owlmind](https://github.com/genilab-fau/owlmind): framework for fast-prototyping of Generative Intelligence Systems.
 * [Use Case Compendium](https://docs.google.com/spreadsheets/d/1Ge2chxRrBjILHkZthtzymqAbs3TkwrGiMMge23zC8jA/edit?usp=sharing): open-science list of industry use cases compiled from exchanges with experts, publications, and experiences.
 * [Generative Intelligence Systems](https://medium.com/generative-intelligence-lab/generative-intelligence-systems-concepts-and-research-opportunities-0740b1b5c7eb): community article explaining these systems, research questions, and opportunities for research.
-* [Owlmind](https://github.com/genilab-fau/owlmind): framework for fast-prototyping of Generative Intelligence Systems.

 ## How to implement the exercises?

 ![GenI System Architecture](./images/docs/genai-arch.png)

-These exercises are built for fast prototyping, using configurations based on our toolkits.
+These exercises are designed for fast prototyping, using configurations based on our toolkits.
 You will make use of our [Owlmind](https://github.com/genilab-fau/owlmind) framework for experimentation and education, local model providers (e.g., [Ollama](http://www.ollama.com)), and [Discord Bots](http://www.discord.com) - so you can focus on system logic without spending time designing user interfaces.

 To begin working on the exercises, follow these steps: